-From the 1st October 2016 The Open University requires the full-text of all their awarded doctoral theses to be submitted to ORO.
+From the 1st October 2016 The Open University requires the full-text of all their awarded doctoral thesis to be submitted to ORO.

 Open Research Online (ORO) accepts the deposit of theses from the following research degrees awarded by The Open University:

 Theses from students from The Open University's Affiliated Research Centres (ARCs) are also required to be deposited in ORO.